jsyrtsov/TheMovieDatabase/README.md

 4. Detailed screen of the movie with overview, videos, cast and crew
 5. Detailed screen of the person with overview, images, credits

+## Preview

+Here is short GIF preview which demonstrates design and features of the App.

 <p align="center">
 	<img src="Images/longVersion.gif" />
 </p>